mikela/winori/README.md

 The keyboard shortcuts are configurable.
 By default, they are:
-- "Win key + NumPad7": Move window to the top left portion of the screen.
+- "LControlKey + Insert": Move window to the top left portion of the screen.
-- "Win key + NumPad9": Top right.
+- "LControlKey + Home": Top right.
-- "Win key + NumPad1": Bottom left.
+- "LControlKey + Delete": Bottom left.
-- "Win key + NumPad3": Bottom right.
+- "LControlKey + End": Bottom right.

 Released under (CC BY-SA 4.0).
 Use at your own risk.